layaniaa/coffeeshop-data-analysis-powerbi/README.md

 Based on these insights, actionable decisions were derived to improve performance, optimize product offerings, and enhance customer experience.

-KPI Questions – Coffee Shop Analysis hat are the key revenue and profit drivers?
+KPI Questions – Coffee Shop Analysis

+what are the key revenue and profit drivers?

 Which products perform best and worst?